imaginate/algorithmIV-javascript-polyfills/README.md

 # Cure Your JS Environment!

-#### Cure.js is a collection of JavaScript polyfills that help ensure your web environment is cross-browser compatible.
+#### Cure.js is a collection of JavaScript polyfills that help ensure your web environment is cross-browser compatible and your JavaScript engine executes properly.

-**Note: At the moment Cure.js only includes polyfills for a small portion of the native JavaScript objects (specifically the functionality used in [imaginate](https://github.com/imaginate)'s other projects).
-The only object's functionality that has been completely filled is the [console](https://github.com/imaginate/cure/blob/master/dev/console.js).**
+#### Note: At the moment Cure.js only includes polyfills for a small portion of the native JavaScript objects (specifically the functionality used in [imaginate](https://github.com/imaginate)'s other projects).
+The only object's functionality that has been completely filled is the [console](https://github.com/imaginate/cure/blob/master/dev/parts/console.js).

 ## Getting Started